SavATree for my home SavATree for my business

 Since the beginning, trees have furnished us with two of life's essentials, food and oxygen.
 As we evolved, they provided additional necessities such as shelter, medicine, and tools.
 Today, their value continues to increase and more benefits of trees are being discovered as their role expands to satisfy the needs created by our modern lifestyles.

-Community and Social Value
+Community & Social Value

 Trees are an important part of every community.
 Our streets, parks, playgrounds and backyards are lined with trees that create a peaceful, aesthetically pleasing environment.
 Trees increase our quality of life by bringing natural elements and wildlife habitats into urban settings.
 We gather under the cool shade they provide during outdoor activities with family and friends.
 Many neighborhoods are also the home of very old trees that serve as historic landmarks and a great source of town pride.

-Ecological and Environmental Value
+Ecological & Environmental Value

 Trees contribute to their environment by providing oxygen, improving air quality, climate amelioration, conserving water, preserving soil, and supporting wildlife.
 During the process of photosynthesis, trees take in carbon dioxide and produce the oxygen we breathe.
 According to the U.S. Department of Agriculture, "One acre of forest absorbs six tons of carbon dioxide and puts out four tons of oxygen.
 This is enough to meet the annual needs of 18 people."
 Trees, shrubs and turf also filter air by removing dust and absorbing other pollutants like carbon monoxide, sulfur dioxide and nitrogen dioxide.
 After trees intercept unhealthy particles, rain washes them to the ground.